Landlord Info

 • (b) The family fails to provide and maintain any appliances that the owner is not required to provide, but which are to be provided by the tenant; or

-• (c) Any member ofthe household or guest damages the dwelling unit or premises (damages beyond ordinary wear and tear).
+• (c) Any member of the household or guest damages the dwelling unit or premises (damages beyond ordinary wear and tear).

 The Marshfield Community Development Authority (MCDA) Section 8 Housing Choice Voucher waiting list is currently open.
 This waiting list is open indefinitely.